 RVs are a great option to provide recreational living.
-These homes on the wheels should act like a haven to enjoy nature closely on your recreational trips.
+These homes on the wheels should act like a haven to enjoy nature closely on recreational trips.

 Do you strongly feel the same thing?